mxbd/Browser-and-Windows-App-Automation/README.md

+## Auto-Run Cisco AnyConnect Secure Mobility Client

 HOW TO:

-Auto-Run Cisco AnyConnect Secure Mobility Client

 Type this script in Notepad and save as FILENAME.vbs, replace PASSWORD with your password and if neccesary replace the path to the VPN Client exe.
 The sleep times may need adjusting depending on your internet connection speed.